Celestial Storm: Background

 Celestial Storm was a bay horse with a white star and a white sock on his left hind foot, bred by the North Ridge Farm of Lexington, Kentucky.
 He was sired by Roberto, an American-bred horse who won Epsom Derby and the inaugural Benson and Hedges Gold Cup as a three-year-old in 1972.
-At stud, Roberto sired many important winners including Sunshine Forever, Real Shadai, At Talaq, Touching Wood, Lear Fan, Kris S. and Dynaformer.
+At stud, Roberto sired many important winners including Sunshine Forever, Real Shadai, At Talaq, Touching Wood, Lear Fan, Brian's Time, Kris S. and Dynaformer.
 Celestial Storm's dam Tobira Celeste, a daughter of Ribot, was a highly successful broodmare.
 Her daughter La Vague a l'Ame produced the Canadian International Stakes winner River Memories, whilst her 1990 foal Thawakib won the Ribblesdale Stakes and produced the Prix de l'Arc de Triomphe winner Sakhee.
 Another of Tobira Celeste's daughters was Reves Celestes, the grand-dam of Mastercraftsman.

 The colt was owned throughout his racing career by the American businessman Richard L. Duchossois and was trained by Luca Cumani at the Bedford House stable in Newmarket.
 Celestial Storm usually raced in a sheepskin noseband.